 This article will go through the details of the U.S immigration points system that might be implemented if approved by the authorities.
 It will summarize the 40-page bill that has been proposed and explain how a Merit-Based Green Card would work.

-You can use our points based calculator below to determine your eligibility should the RAISE pass.
+You can use our green card calculator below to determine your eligibility should the RAISE Act pass.

 Some error has occured.